tic-tac-token/ttt-book/src/chapters/1/reading-the-tests.md

 # Reading the tests
 Foundry uses an [xUnit](https://en.wikipedia.org/wiki/XUnit) style test framework called `ds-test`, written in Solidity.
 Unlike other Solidity development frameworks, this makes it possible to write pure Solidity unit tests.

 Test files are created as `.sol` files in the `src/test/` directory.
-It's a convention to put an extra `.t` in the test file name, so `Greeter.t.sol` is the test file for the `Greeter.sol` contract.
-(However, this is just a convention—the test runner will recognize as tests any files that inherit from `ds-test`).
+It's a convention to put an extra `.t` in the test file name, such that `Greeter.t.sol` is the test file for the `Greeter.sol` contract.
+(However, this is just a convention.
+The test runner will recognize as tests any files that inherit from `ds-test`).

 Let's take a look at our test file, `Greeter.t.sol`.
-We haven't covered Solidity syntax in detail yet, but it should still be legible enough:
+We haven't covered Solidity syntax in detail yet, but hopefully it will be legible enough to make some observations:

 ```solidity
 // SPDX-License-Identifier: Apache-2.0